 Example.
 Argentina can compare information held by individuals based on the statistics published by three countries: S, G and L. The case of L is very interesting because only one individual with one account holds USD 10.000 in that country.
 Authorities will use resources to find out who this person is.
 The other statistics are useful when combining information.
 Statistics from countries A and G show that many Argentines hold accounts there and most of them with similar account value.
-However, statistics for years 2017-2018 reveal that accounts held in country G decreased 10% per year, while accounts held in country G or S, it may assume that Argentines are closing their accounts in country G and taking their money to country S. Now it can focus its efforts on avoidance mechanisms available in country S and try to sign an agreement with country S to obtain information from them.
+However, statistics for years 2017-2018 reveal that accounts held in country G decreased 10% per year, while accounts held in country S increased.
+Even if Argentina does not receive information from either country G or S, it may assume that Argentines are closing their accounts in country G and taking their money to country S. Now it can focus its efforts on avoidance mechanisms available in country S and try to sign an agreement with country S to obtain information from them.